@ibnlanre/portal

 userStore.$set((prev) => ({ ...prev, name: "New Name" }));

-is initialized with a Promise, the resolved value is treated as a single entity.
+- **Promise resolution in `createStore`**: When `createStore` is initialized with a Promise, the resolved value is treated as a single entity.
 If the Promise resolves to an object, this object becomes the state of a primitive-like store, not a composite store with automatically created nested properties.
-To achieve a nested structure from async data, initialize the store with a placeholder and use $set
+To achieve a nested structure from async data, initialize the store with a placeholder and use `$set` after data fetching.

 // ❌ This creates a primitive-like store with the resolved object as its value